peiyaoli2/Lyrics/README.md

 #### keyword
 is either the name of the artist, the name of the genre or the year you want to search for.
-For a complete list of valid arguments, please look at
+For a complete list of valid keywords, please look at
 * [valid_artist.txt](https://github.com/peiyaoli2/Lyrics/blob/master/valid_artist.txt)
 * [valid_genre.txt](https://github.com/peiyaoli2/Lyrics/blob/master/valid_genre.txt)
 * [valid_year.txt](https://github.com/peiyaoli2/Lyrics/blob/master/valid_year.txt)